Acornsgrow/hitnmiss/README.md

 ## ToDo

-- Write an interface class with pure virtual methods that defines the interface that a driver must conform to.
-Also, make sure the InMemoryDriver uses it.
 - Add a test to the ".fetch" that makes sure it first calls `generate_key` and then "attempts to obtain the cached value".
 - Write a useful README.md that will help people understand how to use